ricardocosme/poly_visitor/README.md

 ## Acknowledgements
 This work is based on the implementation described in *"Modern C++ Design: Generic Programming and Design Patterns Applied"* by Andrei Alexandrescu.
-The interface and some ideas is based on the implementation of [Boost.Variant](http://www.boost.org/doc/libs/1_64_0/doc/html/variant.html).
+The interface and some ideas is based on [Boost.Variant](http://www.boost.org/doc/libs/1_64_0/doc/html/variant.html) and [Mapbox Variant](https://github.com/mapbox/variant).